 Clinical Nutrition Market - By Route of Administration:

-Based on the administration route, the Oral clinical nutrition segment is dominating the market as the Enteral and parenteral segments are expensive, which is due to expenses involved in the processing of nutrients or products.
-The oral segment accounted for the largest share in 2018 and is expected to continue the trend throughout the forecast period.
+Based on the administration route, the oral clinical nutrition segment is dominating the market as the Enteral and parenteral segments are expensive due to expenses involved in the processing of nutrients or products.
+As a result, the oral segment accounted for the largest share in 2020 and is expected to continue the trend throughout the forecast period.
 This growth is attributed to its extensive usage in patients owing to its easy intake and availability for several diseases.

 Clinical Nutrition Market - By Therapeutic Areas: